 - 1 cup butter

 - 1 tsp baking powder

 - 2 tsp vanilla extract

 - 2 Tbsp rum

-Soak dry cranberries, pineapple, papaya, raisins and apricots in water for an hour, or boil them for about 10 minutes.
+Soak dry fruit like cranberries, pineapple, papaya, raisins and apricots in water for an hour, or boil them for about 10 minutes.
 Drain and let cool to room temperature.

 Combine flour and baking powder and set aside.

 In a large bowl, mix together butter, sugar, cottage cheese, vanilla extract and rum until fluffy.

 Transfer the dough to a greased and floured half round loaf pan.
 Bake White Fruit Cake in preheated 325 F (160 C) oven for about 1 hour or until skewer inserted in the center of the cake comes out clean.